collardeau/react-with-state-props/README.md

 # react-senna

-A store component to quickly initialize state and `setState` handlers in React.
+A store component to quickly initialize state and state handlers in React.

 ## Installation

-`npm install react-senna --save`
+`npm install react-senna`

 ## Usage